CapitalOne slashes price target on ChargePoint Holdings Inc. [CHPT] – find out why.

 Sponsored

-Compared to the average trading volume of 10.04M shares, CHPT reached a trading volume of 7634811 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+The market cap for CHPT stock reached $6.16 billion, with 323.55 million shares outstanding.
+Compared to the average trading volume of 9.81M shares, CHPT reached a trading volume of 9267779 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 What do top market gurus say about ChargePoint Holdings Inc. [CHPT]?